How small, clear organizing boxes help you find your jewelry when you open your jewelry box. As opposed to, well how it looks now.

 “Out of Sight, Out of Mind” can Seem Like “Lost”

 Pam’s situation wasn’t unique.
-She had been missing certain pieces for so long that she believed they were missing.
+She had been unable to find certain pieces of jewelry for so long that she believed they were missing.
 “Out of sight, out of mind” was depriving her of some beautiful jewelry choices!

 I’d spoken with her about organizing her collection, but always got the response, “Oh, yes!
-We’ll do that one of these days.”
+We’ll organize my jewelry box one of these days.”

 “One of these days” became “now” when Pam realized that she needed earring backings.
 I met with her and pulled out my collection of For Sale earring backings, organized into clear plastic boxes for easy access and identification.